 When is Beterbiev vs Ramirez?

-Artur Beterbiev could potentially square off against Gilberto ‘Zurdo’ Ramirez in Autumn/Fall 2023 in the United States.
+Artur Beterbiev could potentially square off against Gilberto ‘Zurdo’ Ramirez in Summer 2025 the United States.

 Beterbiev vs Ramirez stats

-Artur Beterbiev would step into the ring with an undefeated record of 19 wins, zero loses and 0 draws, 19 of those wins coming by the way of knock out.
+Artur Beterbiev would step into the ring with a record of 21 wins, 1 loss, and 0 draws, 20 of those wins coming by way of knockout.

-Gilberto ‘Zurdo’ Ramirez would make his way to the ring with a record of 44 wins, 1 loss and 0 draws, with 30 of those wins by knock out.
+Gilberto ‘Zurdo’ Ramirez would make his way to the ring with a record of 47 wins, 1 loss and 0 draws, with 30 of those wins by knockout.

-The stats suggest Beterbiev would have a massive power advantage over Ramirez, boosting at 100% knock out percentage over Ramirez's 68%.
+The stats suggest Beterbiev would have a massive power advantage over Ramirez, boasting a 95% knockout percentage compared to Ramirez's 64%.

 Ramirez has a height advantage of 2 inches over Beterbiev.
 This also extends to a 2-inch reach advantage.